peterhoward42/swim/docs/design.md

 - Producing the graphical elements that can only be determined once the sequential phase above has completed.
-For example drawing the lifelines, now that we know where the bottom of the diagram is, and where they must be broken to avoid activity boxes and interaction lines.
+For example drawing the lifelines, now that we know where the bottom of the diagram is, and where they must be broken to avoid clashing with activity boxes and interaction lines.

 ### Catalogue of diag helper objects